General Money Entry Requirements Health & safety Weather Embassies Etiquette Public Holidays Attractions Map

 Electric current in Aruba is 120 volts, 60Hz.
 Flat two- and three-pin plugs are standard.

-With an average temperature of 82°F (28°C) all year round and never dropping below 68°F (20°C), Aruba is constantly hot, but visitors are luckily kept relatively cool by the constant trade winds.
+With an average temperature of 82°F (28°C) all year round and never dropping below 68°F (20°C), Aruba is constantly hot.
+Luckily, visitors are kept relatively cool by the constant trade winds.
 The peak tourist season is between mid-December and mid-April, and if you can visit outside this period, you can expect room rates to be almost halved.
-Rainfall is infrequent, but likely to occur between October and January, if at all.
+Rainfall is infrequent, but if it occurs at all it's usually between October and January.
 You can visit Aruba all year round with great weather, but to avoid the busiest times, go in late April or early May.

 All passports must be valid for period of intended stay.
 It is highly recommended that travellers always have six months validity on their passports after departure.
 Visitors must hold sufficient funds, onward or return tickets, and all documents for next destination.
 As part of the Western Hemisphere Travel Initiative (WHTI), all travellers travelling between the United States and Canada, Mexico, Bermuda, and the Caribbean region are required to present a passport or other valid travel document to enter or re-enter the United States.
 If departing from the USA a valid passport will be required by immigration authorities.